 In the market for a USB-C compatible audio interface?

-We run through 7 of the best USB-C soundcards available in 2020.
+We run through 7 of the best USB-C soundcards available today.

 With some pretty significant recent upgrades in technology surrounding us, one of the biggest changes to most of our lives when looking at buying a new bit of gear is the widespread adoption of USB-C ports.